SukkoPera/OpenC16RamExpansion/README.md

 1. Connect pin Z of the expansion slot to pin 11 of U12 with a wire.
 2. Disconnect pin 1 of U5 and U6 from the mainboard.
 3. Connect pin 13 of U12 to pin 1 of U5 and U6.
-4. Solder a 10k resistor between pin 12 and pin 14 of U12.
+4. Blob together pins 12 and 13 of U12.
-5. Blob together pins 12 and 13 of U12.
+5. Solder a 10k resistor between that blob and pin 14 of U12.

 This will disable the internal RAM whenever pin Z on the expansion connector is grounded.
 This is already done on OpenC16RamExpansion but it should be easy to modify any old cart this way.